Gandhari: Assessment and legacy

-In derivative works
+In Premodern Literature

 One widely circulated narrative in various retellings portrays Gandhari making a single deliberate exception to her lifelong blindfolded state, underscoring the enduring love of mothers for their children, regardless of their moral failings.
 According to this version, during the final days of the Kurukshetra War, she visits the Kaurava camp and asks Duryodhana to present himself before her without clothing.
 Her intention is to remove her blindfold and direct the immense yogic power she had accumulated through years of austerity and devotion into his body through a single, potent gaze, thereby rendering him invulnerable—his body becoming as hard as a vajra (thunderbolt).
 However, Krishna, aware of Gandhari's intent, secretly advises Duryodhana to maintain modesty and cover his loins before meeting his mother.
 Obeying Krishna, Duryodhana drapes a cloth over his loin, leaving that part of his body unexposed to Gandhari's gaze.
 As a result, while the rest of his body becomes impenetrable, his thighs remain vulnerable, later resulting in his defeat and death.
 While this version of the story has gained popularity in modern media adaptations and oral traditions, it does not appear in the original Sanskrit Mahabharata, where Bhima is compelled to strike Duryodhana's thighs—a move considered illegal in mace combat—to ensure victory and fulfill his earlier vows.

 Urubhanga by Bhāsa (c.
 1st - 2nd century CE) is one of the earliest attempts to evoke karuna rasa (pathos) for Duryodhana, and as part of this transformation, Bhāsa expands the relationship between Duryodhana and Gandhari.
 Here, Gandhari and other family members of Duryodhana are depicted visiting the battles while he is dying.
 For Gandhari, Duryodhana symbolises all her hundred sons and stands as the "golden pillar" of her sacrificial world, conveying that his downfall plunges her into symbolic darkness.
 Even in death, the maternal bond persists; Duryodhana requests that Gandhari be his mother again in the next life, to which she responds with affection, affirming that he had spoken the very desire of her heart.

 In Jain retellings of the Mahabharata, a narrative emerges concerning Gandhari's early life and marriage, which, though absent from the canonical Sanskrit epic, provides a background that facilitates the later victimization and justification of the antagonist Shakuni.
 When astrologers predicts a brief lifespan for her future husband, Subala, to avert this, arranges a symbolic marriage between Gandhari and a goat prior to her wedding with Dhritarashtra, after which the goat is sacrificed.
 When Bhishma later learns of this ritual, he condemns the act, considering Gandhari a symbolic widow, and takes punitive measures against Subala's family.
 He starves all the men of Gandhari's family until only one—Shakuni—survives.
 In a different variant, Gandhari is taken captive as a bride and her family is punished when they refuse her marriage to the blind Dhritarashtra.